markenglish/openJohnny/README.md

 Making it all fit currently requires a lot of dremel and sanding work but it does come together and print nicely.

-An earlier (unpainted) version of the model can be seen here.
+My current painted version of the model can be seen here.
 ![Screenshot](IMG_20210128_022146.jpg)